RanRanZhou/bash-heroku-class/bash.md

 Notice the additional files that appear with the `.` prefix.
 The `.` prefix tells us the files are hidden and will not normally appear in the Terminal or in the Finder or Explorer.

-The two additional directories at the top, `.` and `..` are special constructions to indicate the current directory and the directory one level up in the hierarchy, respectively.
+The two additional entries at the top, `.` and `..` are special constructions to indicate the current directory and the directory one level up in the hierarchy, respectively.

 We can list the contents of another directory by passing it as an argument to `ls`.
 I have one item in my *Documents* directory named *OK-Coders*: